wix-incubator/wix-code-docs/js-wixcode-sdk/$w/repeater/guides/Selector Scope.md

 You can also use a selector with repeated item scope to select non-repeating elements from the global scope.
 However, you can't change a repeater's [item template](#repeated-item-template) using a selector with repeated item scope.

-You can restrict a selector with repeated item scope to only select elements from the current repeated items and their descendants, but not elements from the global scope by adding `.scoped()` to the selector so the function call looks like `$item.scoped("#idToSelect")`.
+You can restrict a selector with repeated item scope to only select elements from the current repeated items and their descendants, but not elements from the global scope by adding `.scoped()` to the selector so the method call looks like `$item.scoped("#idToSelect")`.